 Along the length of the valley a number of streams come out of the mountains and the drainages these creeks cut into the mountains provide the primary access points into the Custer Gallatin National Forest and the Absaroka Beartooth Wilderness.
 The Pine creek drainage is on the east side of Paradise Valley about ten miles south of Livingston, MT.

-To get to Pine Creek take the clearly marked access road that branches off Hwy 541 (East River Road) just south of the small community of Pine Creek.
+To get to Pine Creek take the clearly marked road that branches off Hwy 541 (East River Road) just south of the tiny community of Pine Creek.
+This is about 8 miles south of Livingston on Hwy 541.
 The paved access road climbs steeply for a short distance then meanders through the woods for a couple of miles.
 The road runs through private land so be sure to stay on the road and respect the property owners.
+This is not much more than a one-lane road so drive slowly.
+It’s 2.8 miles to the entrance of the campground and 3.1 miles to the trailhead.

 Pine Creek Campground